StanGirard/Primates-Jekyll/_help/howto.md

 ### Check that your installation works
 ---

-Go to `<yourGithubUsername>.github.io/Primates` to see if the github pages work
+Go to `<yourGithubUsername>.github.io/Primates` to see if the GitHub pages work.

-If that is successfull then your installation is complete
+If that is successful, then your installation is complete.